About the Symphony

 Prepare a short etude or excerpt from a solo.

 Prepare both required excerpts for your instrument.
-Excerpts can be found in the Paul Creative Arts Center outside M203 and here.
+Excerpts can be found in the Paul Creative Arts Center outside M203 in mid-August and will also be posted here.

 Sign up for an audition time on the list posted next to the audition excerpts outside M203.
 You will play your symphony audition during the time posted for your instrument.
 You can audition for the UNH Bands at the same time.